Nirukshith/JS-Mini-Projects/Mini-Calculator/README.md

-✊✋✌️ Rock Paper Scissors Game
+📱 Simple Calculator

-This is a fun and simple Rock Paper Scissors game built using HTML, CSS, and JavaScript.
-You can play against the computer right in your browser!
+This is a basic calculator web app built using HTML, CSS, and JavaScript.
+It performs simple arithmetic operations like addition, subtraction, multiplication, and division.

 🚀 Features
-Play Rock, Paper, or Scissors
-Computer randomly selects its move
-Displays winner after each round
-Simple design with interactive buttons
+Addition, Subtraction, Multiplication, Division
+Simple and clean UI

 📸 Preview